zhiwenh/delib/README.md

 ### Set the address of a contract
 **delib set `<contractName> <contractAddress>`**

 Set the address of a contract to use.
-This will set its address for both CLI and library until another contract is deployed.
+This will set its address for both the command tool and library until another contract is deployed.

 ```
 -> delib set Contract 0xa9b15bfe1d4e7bed407a011e54af36462fa0e067